equalitylabs/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

 <div class="GLBL_H2" markdown="1">## 7.
 HIDING CALLER ID</div>
 &nbsp;

-You can hide your phone number from showing up to the person you are calling by adjusting this setting on your Android.<sup>5</sup> However, you should note that your phone carrier and legal authorities will still have full access to logs showing who you called and when.
+You can hide your phone number from showing up to the person you are calling by adjusting this setting on your Android.<a href="#index5"><sup>5</sup></a> However, you should note that your phone carrier and legal authorities will still have full access to logs showing who you called and when.

 Go to **Settings** and then tap on **Call → Additional Settings → Caller ID → Hide Number** and it will be blocked.